fdcastel/Proxmox-Automation/README.md

 This script should be used only for restore operations.
 Please see section [Using Docker on LXC](#using-docker-on-lxc) for more information.

+Please edit the following variable for integration in your environment:
+DOCKER_RPOOL
+DOCKER_DEV
+FS
+DISK_SIZE

 ## new-ct